-Crippling ice, heavy rain expected as storm hits central US
+Thunder, freezing rain marks storm's arrival in Plains

 “Everyone should be aware that this potential weather event could disrupt travel and cause power outages across the state,” Greitens said in a statement.

-Oklahoma Gov. Mary Fallin declared a disaster emergency for all 77 counties in the state in advance of the storm and issued an executive order suspending size and weight regulations for oversized vehicles to expedite relief efforts.
-The declaration states that Oklahoma’s Emergency Operations Plan has been activated and the resources of all state departments and agencies will be available to meet the winter weather emergency.
+Oklahoma Gov. Mary Fallin declared a disaster emergency for all of her state’s 77 counties.
+She also issued an executive order suspending size and weight regulations for oversized vehicles to expedite relief efforts.

 “Emergency personnel are coordinating with state and local officials to ensure we are prepared and ready for whatever comes our way,” Fallin said in a statement.

 In California, the storm brought heavy snowfall in higher elevations and led thousands of people to evacuate as rivers surged.

-Brown said the Pacific Ocean moisture that helped feed the storm has shifted south, creating the potential for ice and heavy rainfall in southern Oklahoma, Arkansas and Texas.
+Brown, the forecaster from the National Weather Service, said the Pacific Ocean moisture that helped feed the storm has shifted south, creating the potential for ice and heavy rainfall in southern Oklahoma, Arkansas and Texas.

 “We’re still going to have plenty of moisture to deal with.
-We could see some pretty strong storms as well,” Brown said.
-Severe storms are possible south of the Red River, he said.
+We could see some pretty strong storms as well,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.